mikerodham/vue-dropdowns/readme.md

 # vue-dropdowns
 A prettier way to display select boxes if you're selecting objects if you're using a v-for on objects.

+No special dependencies, no jquery, no bootstrap, just VueJS and CSS goodness.

 # Demo
  - [Demo - https://mikerodham.github.io/vue-dropdowns/](https://mikerodham.github.io/vue-dropdowns/)